Capital Improvement Projects

 The grant-funded $9.45M project will connect the Santa Cruz Water Department system with the Scotts Valley Water District and San Lorenzo Valley Water District to create a more resilient regional water supply.

 In early 2022, the Department of Water Resources funded a 9,200-foot intertie between the City's and the Scotts Valley Water District's water service areas.
-The intertie will enable the districts to evaluate real opportunities to coordinate and maximize use of surface and groundwater supplies, supporting greater resiliency for water users.
-Options including both passive and active recharge of the Santa Margarita Groundwater Basin, along with potential water-banking strategies, will be considered.
+The intertie will enable the districts to evaluate real opportunities to coordinate and maximize the use of surface and groundwater supplies, supporting greater resiliency for water users.
+Options, including passive and active recharge of the Santa Margarita Groundwater Basin and potential water-banking strategies, will be considered.
 Importantly, the intertie will also improve fire protection through increased fire-response flows.
+Sign up for project updates by email.

-- Status: Construction is anticipated to begin in early spring 2025 and last 12-18 months.
-Get projects updates here.
+- Status: Construction began in January 2025 and will last 12-18 months.
+Learn more about the project here.

 Bethany Tank Rehabilitation